 Did you work at the Standard or Triumph – at Canley, Radford, Banner Lane, Northey Road, Allesley, Tile Hill, Western Avenue (London), Bordesley Green (Birmingham), Speke (Liverpool), Berkeley Square (London) or any of the associated sites/companies associated with Standard Triumph?
 If so, we’d love to hear from you to build a database of names associated with the Standard and Triumph company.
 Read More HERE.

 To add a name, click on the ‘Submit a Name’ link below.

-Please use the format: Smith, John in the name field, then add a description; here you can include your role, location, service dates etc plus any other info you think may be of interest, finishing with your name (you may be submitting on behalf of a family member).
+Please add the surname first.
+Use the format: Smith, John in the name field, then add a description; here you can include a role, location, service dates etc plus any other information you think may be of interest, finishing with your name (you may be submitting on behalf of a family member).
 Don’t worry how much – or little – you write in the description box – everything helps!

 Submit a name